-These are forged out of AUS-10, a stainless steel that is harder than your average kitchen knife but not quite as hard some of the carbon and high-tech steels of Japan.
+These are forged out of AUS-10, stainless steel that is harder than your average kitchen knife but not quite as hard as some of the carbon and high-tech steels of Japan.
 In normal speak, it will keep an incredible edge for a long time but is more durable than some higher-end knives.
 As you get used to using one of these knives, you will find that the fine edge requires less force when cutting.
 Using less force translates into better edge retention over time.
 The handle is made from Morado, a wood used when durability is key.
 Flooring and cabinetry, for example.
-The edge has been sharpened by hand with a western style 50/50 bevel making it suitable for for most any kitchen task.
+The edge has been sharpened by hand with a western-style 50/50 bevel making it suitable for almost any kitchen task.

 The kanji on the knife blade “春幸” means “Haruyuki”.

 AUS-10 Stainless Steel